 I have started a few different business ventures in my life.
 Those include a bracelet selling operation and a rap group, in addition to a few web projects, all of which have at least broken even.
 During college, I spent nine months as an intern with a financial consulting company in Boulder, Colorado.
 I was generally focused on small business growth projects.

 If my hands-on experience has not convinced you that I can talk about small business, I have spent six years in the classroom learning about business.
 I have an undergraduate finance degree and an MBA in finance.
-I have taken multiple business law classes, finance classes, and marketing classes that have focused on small businesses.
+Along with taking multiple business law classes, finance classes, and marketing classes that have focused on small businesses.

 Over the next couple of weeks, we are going to cover a range of topics designed to bring your small business to life.
 We are going to look at finding an idea, building a business plan, testing and market research, opening your doors (or office or website), increasing revenues and cutting costs, finding investors for quick growth, and making a big exit.

 Of course, this model will not be an exact fit for every type of business, however, it will give you a good idea of how to move forward and start making money on your own.
 Whether you are looking to work from home, open a multi-employee service business, or start a multi-national corporation, this series will take you through the most important steps of building a sustainable company.

 One of the hardest parts of starting a business is coming up with a good idea and taking the first steps to bring your idea to reality.
 An idea can range from a new product or service to an improvement on a current business to a common business such as web sales or a restaurant.

 There are no rules on what can or can’t be a business, other than the laws of the countries you plan to operate it.
 The only real rule is finding a business that customers would actually spend money for.
 If you are the only one that would buy your product, it is a bad product.